This course is an introduction to the basic

 More Secret Key Stuff

-- Authenticated encryption: properly combining basic encryption and
+- Security against active attacks: properly combining basic encryption and

 Public Key Encryption